tomtouma/starter-hugo-academic/content/publication/asdsad/index.md

 ---
-title: asdsad
+title: Project Title
-subtitle: asadasd
+subtitle: This is a subtitle to the title
 publication_types:
-  - "0"
+  - "1"
 authors:
+  - Steve
+  - John
+  - Daniel
-  - asdsad
+  - Mark
 author_notes:
+  - NASA
+  - Caltech
+  - MIT
-  - asdsad
+  - Stanford
-doi: asdasd
+doi: 100.1000/100
-publication: sdasd
+publication: Robotics International
-publication_short: sadasd
+publication_short: RI
-abstract: asdsad
+abstract: This is an abstract with text in it.
+Very interesting stuff goes here.
+  This is useful information.
+Blah blah blah blah.
 draft: false
 featured: false
+tags:
+  - Tag1
+  - Tag2
+  - Tag3
+  - Tag4
+  - Tag5
+categories:
+  - Robotics
+  - AI
+  - Mechanical
+  - Electrical
+  - ""
+projects:
+  - RoboticsProject1
 image:
-  filename: featured
+  filename: featured.jpg
   focal_point: Smart
   preview_only: false
+  caption: This is an image caption.
+  alt_text: This is the description for screen readers.
+summary: This is a shortened abstract.
 date: 2021-11-29T09:48:26.496Z
 ---